MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch2.md

 * Route audio from the video to the quadrangle, and spatialize the audio

 ## Import a video and add a Video Player

+> [!NOTE]
+> TODO: Change the video link below to the public link before publishing this page

 Drag a video file into the Project pane in your Unity project.
 You can use [this video](https://microsoft.visualstudio.com/Analog/_git/mixedreality.spatialaudio.unity?path=%2FSamples%2FMicrosoftSpatializerSample%2FAssets%2FMicrosoft%20HoloLens%20-%20Spatial%20Sound-PTPvx7mDon4.mp4&version=GBdevelop) from the spatial audio sample project.

 ![Assets folder with video](images/spatial-audio/assets-folder-with-video.png)

 We recommend adjusting the quality settings on the video clip to ensure smooth playback on HoloLens2.
-To adjust these settings, Click on the video file in the **Project** pane.
-Then in the Inspector pane, override the settings for Windows Store Apps, and:
+To adjust these settings, click on the video file in the **Project** pane.
+Then in the **Inspector** pane for the video file, override the settings for Windows Store Apps, and:
 * Enable **Transcode**
 * Set **Codec** to H264
 * Set **Bitrate Mode** to Low
 * Set **Spatial Quality** to Medium Spatial Quality

-After these adjustments, the **Inspector** pane will look like this:
+After these adjustments, the **Inspector** pane for the video file will look like this:

 ![Video property pane](images/spatial-audio/video-property-pane.png)